komed3/pyxe/docs/core/ColorLib.md

 ) : Promise<void>
 ```

 Ensures that all specified or available sources are loaded.
+By default, the sources defined with `autoLoad` or all.

 @param `sources` - Optional list of sources to load